MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 - You create a gateway subnet in the network.
 - You create a VPN gateway, specify the gateway type (VPN), and whether the gateway is policy-based or route-based.
 A route-based VPN is considered more capable and future-proof.
 - You create a local network gateway on-premises, and configure your on-premises VPN device.
 - You create a failover Site-to-Site VPN connection between the virtual network gateway and the on-premises device.
 Using route-based VPN allows for either active-passive or active-active connections to Azure.
-The route-based option also supports both Site-to-Site (from any computer) and Point-to-Site (from a single computer) connections, concurrently.
+The route-based option also supports both site-to-site (from any computer) and point-to-site (from a single computer) connections, concurrently.
 - You specify the gateway SKU that you want to use.
 This depends on your workload requirements, throughput, features, and SLAs.
 - Border gateway protocol (BGP) is an optional feature.
 You can use it with Azure ExpressRoute and route-based VPN gateways to propagate your on-premises BGP routes to your virtual networks.